-Potential Payments Upon Termination or Change-in-Control
+Potential Payments Upon Termination or Change in Control

 The Company does not have any employment contracts with the Chief Executive Officer or with any of the other Named Executive Officers.
-The Company also does not have any severance or change-in-control arrangements with the Named Executive Officers other than the applicable termination and change-in-control provisions contained within the various arrangements discussed elsewhere in this proxy statement.
-These termination and change-in-control provisions are described below.
+The Company also does not have any severance or change in control arrangements with the Named Executive Officers other than the applicable termination and change in control provisions contained within the various arrangements discussed elsewhere in this proxy statement.
+These termination and change in control provisions are described below.
+All payments are assumed to be made in accordance with the six month delay for key employees as required by Section 409A of the IRC where applicable.